Proudly Serving The People of North & South Carolina

 - Filing a third party insurance claim with the insurance company of the other driver at fault for your injuries

-North Carolina is one of the few states that still has contributory negligence laws.
-These laws mean that when a plaintiff, suing for damages, is found to have contributed to his or her own damages, that plaintiff is barred from recovering compensation for those damages.
+North Carolina is one of the few states that still have contributory negligence laws.
+These laws prevent a plaintiff from suing for damages if they contributed to their injuries.
 On the other hand, if the plaintiff can show that the defendant was grossly negligent, the plaintiff’s contributory negligence will no longer bar recovery.
 Contributory negligence can bring complex legal issues to motorcycle accident cases.

 Insurance Coverage in North Carolina Motorcycle Accident Cases